-Jiffy Natural & Organic Seed Starter Mix, available on Amazon
+Jiffy Organic Seed Starter Mix available on Amazon

 Like most seeds, it’s ideal to plant a small group in each cell of a seed tray.
-When the seedlings reach a height of 1 to 2 inches, cut back the weakest plants so that the strongest seedling alone remains in the cell.
+When the seedlings reach a height of one to two inches, cut back the weakest plants so that the strongest seedling alone remains in the cell.

 Chamomile specifically enjoys being placed in a sunny window, but will grow under grow lights; make sure to give the seedlings no more than 16 hours of light a day.
 They require a full 8 hours of “rest” from light.